Newbury Park, California

 Newbury Park makes up around 40 percent of the total land area of Thousand Oaks.
 Lying within the Conejo Valley in the northwestern part of the Greater Los Angeles Area, Newbury Park abuts the Santa Monica Mountains.
 It is approximately 35 miles (56 km) from Downtown Los Angeles and less than 7 mi (11 km) from the Los Angeles County border in Westlake Village.
 The closest coastal city is neighboring Malibu which may be reached through winding roads, a bike path, or hiking trails crossing the Santa Monica Mountains.
 It makes up all of ZIP code 91320, and is within area code 805.

-Newbury Park is a neighborhood of Thousand Oaks, which has numerous times been ranked among the safest communities in the United States.

 Etymology

 Timberville was a 19th-century name for Newbury Park.
-Newbury Park is named after Egbert Starr Newbury, the founder of Newbury Park, who was also the first postmaster in the Conejo Valley in 1875.
+Newbury Park is named after its founder Egbert Starr Newbury, who was also the first postmaster in the Conejo Valley in 1875.
 Egbert Starr Newbury called his ranch here "Newbury Park", which became the name for the entire town.

 Newbury had purchased 2200 acres of a former rancho in the Conejo Valley, but he and his family lived there for only six years.
 They returned to Michigan in 1877 because he was forced into bankruptcy due to crop and livestock losses after a protracted drought.

 The Newbury Park Post Office has operated at numerous sites, but the Newbury Park name has survived, even though much of the area was incorporated into the city of Thousand Oaks.

 Newbury had chosen the name "Newbury Park" for the US post office, as he felt the area looked like a park.